Cloud Case Studies

 • Forensic Analysis: Continued detailed forensic analysis using GCP's security tools to understand the depth of the compromise and to ensure that all malicious footholds were removed.

-Resolution and Lessons Learned: The incident was resolved with the containment and eradication of all threats from the company's systems.
+Resolution and Lessons Learned: The incident was resolved with the containment and eradication of all threats from our systems.
 Key lessons included the importance of securing APIs with appropriate authentication and authorization checks, the necessity of regular security reviews for cloud-native environments, and the value of proactive monitoring and logging to detect and respond to incidents swiftly.

 Technologies Used: